Mcmartelle/deml/README.md

 ![Photo of a river to illustrate how DAGs operate](assets/river-example.jpg)

-DEML's goal is to use this ordering in the file syntax to make it easier for humans to parse.
+DEML's goal is to use this ordering as part of the file syntax to make it easier for humans to parse.
 In DEML we represent an elevation marker with `----` on a new line.
 The order of elevation clusters is significant, but the order of nodes between two `----` elevation markers is not significant.

 ```Haskell
 UpRiver > A